janemrich/janemrich.github.io/README.md

 [Repository](https://github.com/janemrich/denstereo2)
 - Leveraging stereo, we extend the state-of-the-art in the task of direct 6D pose regression.
 - Created new real-world and synthetic data with blender simulation and Kinect cameras
+- Preprocessed and cleaned data for use in a common format
 - Implemented a end-to-end deep learning model with **PyTorch** on a GPU Cluster with **Slurm** and **Docker**

 ### Deep Reinforcement Learning Agents For Pommerman